codeclan/data_laptop_script/README.md

 You will need to enter your computer password a few times throughout the script to allow installations.

-At the end of the installation script, another script will run to attempt to check if any applications failed to install. (occasionally may claim some application are missing that aren't)
+At the end of the installation script, another script will run to check if any applications failed to install (occasionally may claim some application are missing that aren't).

 You can repeat this by running the following lines in terminal: